hazelcast/fraud-detection-onnx/README.md

 You will use Kafka as source of credit card transactions coming into your fraud detection inference pipeline.

 * A simple way to get Kafka running is to [Create a Kafka Cluster in Confluent Cloud](https://www.confluent.io/get-started/?product=cloud)

+    * Make sure you deploy your Kafka Cluster to AWS and use the same region used previously set in `aws configure`

     * Once your cluster is created, go to `Cluster Settings-> Endpoints` and capture your Kafka Cluster `bootstrap server` URL